-Through the Fifty-Nine Parks Print Series, Boneyard and his colleague Brian Buccaroni use screen-printing to spotlight the unique beauty of each of the — what is now — 60 national parks.
+Through the Fifty-Nine Parks Print Series, Boneyard and his colleague Brian Buccaroni use screen-printing to spotlight the unique beauty of each of the — what is now — 61 national parks; the latest addition is Indiana Dunes National Park in Indiana.
 “The concept for the poster series is something friends and I had talked about since 2014.
 In August of 2015, we began working on the series, [which] launched in January of 2016,” Boneyard says.
 “Our mission is the same today: to celebrate national parks and printmaking.”

 Boneyard’s foray into screen-printing began in high school, when he would design and make posters with friends to promote their DIY art and music events.
 “The tactile quality of the prints and the ability to use multiple colors is what attracted us to screen-printing,” he says.
 “It was also relatively affordable; plus, printmaking is challenging and fun.”

 More than 50 artists have designed posters for the Fifty-Nine Parks series — all of which are screen-printed in the United States.
 And while Boneyard has not yet created a poster himself — “I’ve invested most of my time in producing and art directing the series,” he says — he is currently designing his first.

 With a penchant for also preserving the parks, Boneyard donates 5 percent of every online poster sale to the National Park Service; in 2016 and 2017 combined, Fifty-Nine Parks gave $10,000.